sirbrillig/corretto/README.md

 ## Assertions

-Corretto has built-in support for the following assertions:
+Corretto has built-in support for basic assertions:

 - `assertTrue()`
 - `assertFalse()`
 - `assertEquals()`
 - `assertNotEquals()`

-It also supports expect syntax:
+It also supports expect syntax, which is recommended:

 - `expect( $actual )->toBeTrue()`
 - `expect( $actual )->toBeFalse()`